YizYah/dynamapping/README.md

 Notes:

 1. `object` currently needs to be of depth 1 (no recursion is currently implemented.)
-2. you can currently use one of two mappings: `session` and `answer`.
+2. You can currently use one of two mappings: `session` and `answer`.
 (The `session` object is so named to be generic.
 The `answer` object can be useful for an interactive session, for instance using [inquirer](https://www.npmjs.com/package/inquirer)).

 [//]: # ( ns__custom_end APIIntro )